ccpgames/kube-solskin-controller/README.md

   - **Observability**: does the resource export Prometheus metrics of some sort?
   - **Liveness**: does the resource possess a liveness check?
   - **Readiness**: does the resource possess a readiness check?
+  - **Resource Requests**: does the resource possess resource requests?
   - **Resource Limits**: does the resource possess resource limits?

 ## Contributing